 For students, DPCG provides appropriate health services.
-Student health service is provided by Dubai Specialized Medical Center on campus by a qualified team of doctors and nurses.
+Student health service is provided by Dubai Specialized Medical Center and Medical Research Labs on campus by a qualified team of doctors and nurses.

 - 1. During Admission each candidate should provide a Medical Fitness Certificate from Government Hospitals or Clinics. - 2.
-For any minor illness during the daytime doctors and nurses are available in Dubai Specialized Medical Center.
-In case of serious illness or emergency students are taken to government hospitals, it is on a fee-for-service basis.
+After Admission, each students has to open a Student Health File in Dubai Medical Center on payment of Dhs 20/-.
+After opening the file it is free-for-service basis. - 3.
+For any minor illness during day time doctors and nurses are available.
+In case of serious illness or emergency situation students are taken to government hospitals, it is on a fee-for-service basis.